-3.Y.3 Referenced Standards
+3.12.3 Referenced Standards

-The Communicate PCHA data-* transactions are specified in the PCHA H.811 - TAN-PAN-LAN Interface.
+The Communicate PCHA data transaction is specified in the PCHA H.811 - TAN-PAN-LAN Interface.
 The PCHA standard relies upon the IEEE 11073 20601 Optimized Exchange Protocol and supporting IEEE 11073 104xx device specialization standards, the Bluetooth transport uses the Health Device Profile specified in the Bluetooth SIG documents Health Device Profile (HDP) and the Multi-Channel Adaptation Profile (MCAP), the USB transport requirements are specified in the Universal Serial Bus Device Class Definition for Personal Healthcare Devices, ZigBee transports requirements are specified in the ZigBee Health Profile Specification, and NFC transport requirements are specified in NFC Forum’s Personal Health Device Communication specification.
 For Bluetooth Low Energy transports the specifications are defined in the Bluetooth Low Energy Health Device Profiles and Services documents, and the Bluetooth SIG Personal Health Devices Transcoding White Paper.
 The transcoding white paper maps PCHA compatible Bluetooth Low Energy attribute contents to IEEE 11073 20601 objects, attributes, and most importantly, nomenclature codes.
 The White Paper specifies a standardized means to translate BTLE data into PCD-01 OBX segments.

-3.Y.4 Interaction Diagram
+3.12.4 Interaction Diagram

-The Communicate PCHA Data-* transaction has two implementations, an IEEE 11073 20601 based packet exchange over any transport that is both reliable and delivers packets in order (currently four transports are recognized by PCHA), and an exchange using the Bluetooth Low Energy (BTLE) Generic Attribute (GATT) protocol.
+The Communicate PCHA Data transaction has two implementations, an IEEE 11073 20601 based packet exchange over any transport that is both reliable and delivers packets in order (currently four transports are recognized by PCHA), and an exchange using the Bluetooth Low Energy (BTLE) Generic Attribute (GATT) protocol.
 Both implementations first require the establishment of a connection.
 Once the connection is established, a series of exchanges take place that provide the Sensor Data Consumer with configuration and capability information about the Device Observation Source.
 When the endpoints have completed this configuration, measurement data can be is transferred.

 The following interaction diagrams illustrate the sequence of processes for the IEEE and BTLE exchanges.
 When there are two flow illustrations in the figures, the IEEE exchange is to the left and the BTLE exchange is to the right.
-Figure 3.Y.4-1 illustrates the sequence from connection establishment to data exchange exposing some of the details of the setup exchanges.
-Figures 3.Y.4-2 and 3.Y.4-3 illustrate the sequences for the data exchanges.
-Figure 3.Y.4-2 illustrates the behavior when there is persistently stored data and Figure 3.Y.4-3 illustrates the behavior for non-persistently stored data.
-It should be noted that a Device Observation Source may have both types of data and the sequences illustrated in Figures 3.Y.4-2 and 3.Y.4-3 can happen simultaneously and/or in the same connection.
-Figure 3.Y.4-4 summarizes the sequences into two groups, setup and data exchange.
+Figure 3.12.4-1 illustrates the sequence from connection establishment to data exchange exposing some of the details of the setup exchanges.
+Figures 3.12.4-2 and 3.12.4-3 illustrate the sequences for the data exchanges.
+Figure 3.12.4-2 illustrates the behavior when there is persistently stored data and Figure 3.12.4-3 illustrates the behavior for non-persistently stored data.
+It should be noted that a Device Observation Source may have both types of data and the sequences illustrated in Figures 3.12.4-2 and 3.12.4-3 can happen simultaneously and/or in the same connection.
+Figure 3.12.4-4 summarizes the sequences into two groups: setup and data exchange.
 The triggering events, semantics, and expected actions of for the summary sequence are then discussed in detail with references to the individual cases when needed.

-Figure 3.Y.4-1: Complete PCHA Data Transaction
+Figure 3.12.4-1: Complete PCHA Data Transaction

 The above Figure illustrates the sequence of events that take place in the two different implementations of the PCHA transaction.
 In both cases there is series of exchanges that allow the Sensor Data Consumer to either receive or request measurement data from the Device Observation Source.
 It should be noted that the Sensor Data Consumer only requests data from the Device Observation Source if the Device Observation Source indicates that it has permanently stored data.

-Figure 3.Y.4-2: Persistent Data Exchanges
+Figure 3.12.4-2: Persistent Data Exchanges